supersimplesuper/docs/website/docs/software_partners/tutorials/getting_started/index.md

 - A browser to view the employer and onboarding embeds

 ::: tip
-All new products start in **sandbox mode**.
+All new partners start in **sandbox mode**.
 Sandbox behaves identically to production but will not cause any side effects in the real world.
 For example, requests to the ATO stapling API and direct super fund integrations are simulated so you can develop safely.
 :::

 ## Step 1: Verify your partner key